James S. Allen: Later career

-On February 21, 1952, Allen was called before the Senate Judiciary Committee, chaired by Senator Pat McCarran of Nevada, in conjunction with its investigation of the Institute of Pacific Relations.
+On February 21, 1952, Allen was called before the Senate Internal Security Committee, chaired by Senator Pat McCarran of Nevada, in conjunction with its investigation of the Institute of Pacific Relations.

-During the 1956 to 1958 factional crisis of the party, Allen placed his allegiance with the hardline pro-Soviet wing against a dissident faction, for liberalization of internal party life and its distancing from the Communist Party of the Soviet Union.
-When the leader of the hardliners, Gus Hall, emerged triumphant and was named General Secretary in 1958, Allen became a member of its governing Central Committee.
+During the 1956 to 1958 factional crisis of the party, Allen placed his allegiance with the hardline pro-Soviet wing against a dissident faction calling for liberalization of internal party life and its distancing from the Communist Party of the Soviet Union.
+When the leader of the hardliners, Gus Hall, emerged triumphant and was named General Secretary in 1958, Allen became a member of the governing Central Committee.
 Allen was also tapped then to serve as secretary of the National Program Committee, in charge of developing programmatic and educational documents for the party, remaining until 1966.
 Allen then helped develop early drafts of the party program.

 While Allen staunchly supported the Soviet Union during its armed suppression of the Hungarian Revolution of 1956, he was critical of similar action in 1968 against the Prague Spring.
 His perspective, expressed internally at closed meetings of the party leadership, put Allen at odds with Hall and other top officials of the party.
 Since he did not express his opposition publicly, Allen was not expelled, but at the next National Convention, in 1972, he was quietly removed from the Central Committee, effectively cashiering him from the ranks of top party leadership.

 Book publisher

-From 1951, Allen was working for International Publishers (IP).
-While Allen had briefly headed it during founder Alexander Trachtenberg's prosecution in the 1950s under the Smith Act, he found IP in dire financial straits when he began his second stint as a publisher in 1962:
+From 1951, Allen worked for International Publishers (IP), the Communist Party's publishing house.
+While Allen had briefly headed the publisher during founder Alexander Trachtenberg's prosecution in the 1950s under the Smith Act, he found IP in dire financial straits when he began his second stint as a publisher in 1962:

 When I returned to IP in 1962 as president and editor-in-chief the house faced bankruptcy.
 Its publishing program had practically ceased, its debt to the publishers' services was so great without any prospect of payment in sight that the printers refused to undertake new work and the binders refused to release our books in stock.
 Fortunately, Trachty had some reserve funds that I drew upon immediately.
 I also arranged small loans from a number of our devoted readers.
 I also sent out an unprecedented appeal for donations to keep the publishing house going.
 We were thus able to meet the payroll and office expenses, and also to pay off enough of our debt to resume publishing.